 We've just scratched the surface on what's possible with PowerPoint presentations.
 Here are a few more tutorials that will help you build great looking slides from scratch:

-- Microsoft PowerPointHow to Edit Slide Background Graphics Using PowerPointAndrew Childress
+- Microsoft PowerPointHow to Quickly Edit PPT Slide Background Graphics Using PowerPointAndrew Childress

 - Microsoft PowerPointHow to Quickly Make Simple PowerPoint PresentationsAndrew Childress

 - Microsoft PowerPointHow to Make PPT Slide Layouts in Microsoft PowerPointAndrew Childress

 We have the perfect compliment to this tutorial, which will walk you through the complete presentation process.
 Multimedia helps your presentation stand out, but there is a whole lot more to master.
 Learn how to write your presentation, design it like a pro, and prepare it to present powerfully.

 Download our new eBook: The Complete Guide to Making Great Presentations.
 It's available for free with a subscription to the Tuts+ Business Newsletter.